 File For Divorce

 First things first, you need to get the ball rolling by filing for divorce.
-This is the initial step no matter the situation.
+This is the initial step no matter the situation and after that things get tricky.
 To begin, you need to complete an FL-100 form.

 - FL-100 – Also known as the petition, submitting this form begins the divorce or legal separation process.
 As the filing party, you list all the pertinent information related to your marriage, including dates, children, and property.

 Related Reading: Things To do Before Divorce